01 of 15

 - PVA (White) Glue

 - Florist's Tape You can also use masking tape, the color isn't important as it will be covered.

 - Wire Cutters

 Choosing Fabric Plant Leaves Suitable for Making Model Palm Trees

-Don't worry if the leaves are large, you can easily cut them down to size.
+Don't worry if the leaves are large; you can easily cut them down to size.
 You can also usually easily remove any plastic veins beneath the leaves if necessary.
 Check the cluster of leaves you find, to make sure all the leaves in the group are the same.
-In the group of magnolia leaves I purchased at the craft store, some are dark green and some are yellow green.
+In the group of magnolia leaves, We purchased at the craft store, some are dark green, and some are yellow-green.
 This works fine, as long as you remember to use only one kind of leaf in each palm tree.
 Leaves with natural wavy texture look very realistic for several miniature palms.
-If you want your palm to have dead fronds as well as living ones, try to find similar leaves in light brown or yellowed colors.
-If necessary you can make the dead fronds from paper and combine them with the fabric fronds.Continue to 4 of 15 below.
+If you want your palm to have dead fronds as well as living ones, then try to find similar leaves in light brown or yellowed colors.
+If necessary, you can make the dead fronds from paper and combine them with the fabric fronds.Continue to 4 of 15 below.

 04 of 15